How to Plant, Grow, and Care for Dahlias

 Seed Tray Starts

 A paper towel start is not necessary, however, and not always practical when you are starting large batches of seed.
-If you can afford to lose a sprout here and there, seed trays are just fine for giving dahlias a head start.
-The procedure is the same for store bought dahlia seeds as it was for harvested seeds.
+If you can afford to lose a sprout here and there, seed trays are just fine for giving them a head start.
+The procedure is the same for store bought seeds as it was for harvested seeds.

 How To Seed Tray Start